Wellington Tangiwai Scholarship – (School Leaver Scholarships for Excellence)

 - All offers of the Scholarship will be conditional upon the recipient being fully enrolled in a full-year programme (full-time will be at the level of points considered by Studylink as full-time) within the stipulated criteria and tenure of the scholarship.
 No payment of the Scholarship will be made until this condition is met.

 - NCEA applicants will be assessed on their achievement during their Year 12 year of study.
 Normally this will be based on Excellence credits gained at NCEA level 2 and/or 3 during this period.
-A minimum of 50 Excellence credits from Year 12 is required to be eligible to apply.
+An NCEA Level 2 Certificate endorsed with Excellence from Year 12 is required to be eligible to apply.
 (If you believe your situation is exceptional, we may consider it on a case by case basis).

 - Applicants with an equivalent level of achievement in an alternative qualification are also encouraged to apply.
 Examples of alternative qualifications considered are: International Baccalaureate (IB), Cambridge International Examinations (CIE), or Rudolph Steiner qualifications.